-Best weather, November-April
+Best Mexico season, November-April

 Worst: June-October (wet, hot); the Yucatan Peninsula is especially susceptible to hurricanes during this season but even if the big one doesn’t strike the seas around may be rough and unclear, the skies cloudy and the beaches less pleasant to hang out on, though prices will be down.